A Training and Inference Strategy Using Noisy and Enhanced Speech as Target for Speech Enhancement without Clean Speech

-As mentioned in Section \ref{sec:intro}, the enhanced speech $\hat{\mathbf{S}}^T$ may still contain some in-domain noise that cannot be completely removed by the initial NyTT model $\theta_T^{0}$.
-Although Grzywalski \textit{et al.} claim that performing speech enhancement through the same network up to five times improves speech intelligibility \cite{Grzywalski2022}, there is no significant improvement when we pass noisy speech through $\theta_T^{0}$ twice (see Table \ref{tab:se_results}).
+As mentioned in Section \ref{sec:intro}, the enhanced speech $\hat{\mathbf{S}}_T^0$ still contains some in-domain noise that cannot be removed entirely by the initial NyTT model $\Theta_T^{0}$.
+Although Grzywalski \textit{et al.} claim that performing speech enhancement through the same network up to five times improves speech intelligibility \cite{Grzywalski2022}, there is no significant improvement when we pass noisy speech through $\Theta_T^{0}$ twice (see Table \ref{tab:se_static_results}).